lunarengineer-bot/lunar-engineering-cloud-init-kube/README.md

 Each potential section is independently tested and constructed, in order.

-If an input variable is passed, you get one thing.
-If it's not, you get another.

 * Usergroups: This section creates a default user and all passed users, in addition to creating any groups that were input beyond the default.
+This is super opinionated and wants an ssh key.
+You should give it what it wants.

 ## Testing